The Good Farm LLC

 Minimum Length of Stay: 3 months

-Full- season (April 1 – October 31) and summer positions are available.
+Full- season (April 1 – November 7) and summer positions are available.
 Education is provided through on-farm training and participation in regional farmer training workshops.
 Farm vegetables are provided.
-The stipend starts at $2000/month ($13/hr) paid monthly, based on experience.
+The full-season stipend starts at $2240/month (approx $14/hr) for no experience, $2400/month (approx $15/hr) for at least 1 year of experience, paid monthly.
 Housing and meals are on-your-own.

-We keep a regular schedule of 5 days per week, 8 hours a day, to avoid farm burn-out.
+We keep a regular schedule of 5 days per week, 8 hours a day, with 1 hour for lunch.
 Work involves planting, weeding, harvesting, washing, and crop production tasks, as well as washing, packing, and boxing vegetables for CSA distribution.
 Applicants should be physically fit, self-motivated, and work well in groups.
 A person who enjoys the outdoors, is willing to work in extreme conditions, and has an interest in sustainable agriculture will be most suited to the apprenticeship.
 Farm experience is not necessary, but a positive attitude, willingness to work hard, and a sense of humor is essential!

 Interested applicants should submit a resume, 2 character references and 2 professional references to Aimee Good.
 Further, all serious applicants will be asked to complete our apprentice application, which is available on our website.
 A farm visit is required as part of the interview process.

-Educational Opportunities: John and Aimee are committed to training apprentices in all aspects of vegetable production and marketing, as well as business management, and have had several apprentices go on to start farms of their own.
-Education is provided through on-farm instruction, and participation in regional farmer training workshops through CRAFT and PASA.
-All farm interns receive a workbook with complete crop plans, including field plans, greenhouse plans, & planting schedules.
-At least one farmer works with the crew most of the time, to ensure that all tasks are learned and completed correctly and efficiently, and to provide further opportunities for teaching & instruction.
-Hand-weeding is our favorite time for farmer talks on pest & disease control, planting & seeding methods, farm goals & philosophy, etc. Farmers John and Aimee Good believe that the future of sustainable agriculture is dependent on education and the exchange of information, and most importantly, the training of future farmers.
-After all, these farmers got their own start as apprentices at organic vegetable CSA farms.
+Educational Opportunities: Education is provided through on-farm instruction, and participation in regional farmer training workshops through CRAFT and PASA.
+All farm interns receive Good Farm Crop Plans workbook and our Employee Manual, the basic outline of the entire production schedule and plans of that season, as well as guides to most tasks on the farm.
+Each intern will rotate through each position, and including wash/pack, greenhouse management, scouting & spraying, etc. as well as learn one tractor job per season.
+At least one farmer works with the crew most of the time, to ensure that all tasks are learned and completed correctly and efficiently, and to provide further opportunities for teaching and instruction.
+Hand-weeding is our favorite time for farmer talks on pest and disease control, cultivation and tillage, planting and seeding methods, farm goals and philosophy, etc. Farmers John and Aimee Good believe that the future of sustainable agriculture is dependent on education and the exchange of information, and most importantly, the training of future farmers.
+After all, these farmers began their career as apprentices at organic vegetable CSA farms.

 Skills Desired: Farm experience is not required, but starting wage is commensurate with experience.
 Applicants should be physically fit, self-motivated, and work well in groups.
 A person who enjoys the outdoors, is willing to work in extreme conditions, and has an interest in sustainable agriculture will be most suited to the apprenticeship.
 Farm experience is not necessary, but a positive attitude, willingness to work hard, ability to follow directions, and a sense of humor is essential!